mcpiastra/ASH/README.md

 Usage:
 -------
+Four Matlab scripts are present:
+- ash_pipeline.m (main script)
+- create_lesion_mesh.m (script where the lesion compartment is added to the mesh, i.e., see step 4 in the manuscript)
+- run_tdcs_simulations.m (script where SimNIBS simulations are run)
+- run_analysis.m (script where tDCS results are compared and figures produced)

-In the Matlab script Pipeline_SimNIBS_LINDA.m the main steps necessary to generate the individual and realistic volume conduction head model of a chronic stroke patients (with LINDA and SimNIBS) are implemented:
+More in details, these are the main steps necessary to generate the individual and realistic volume conduction head model of a chronic stroke patients (with LINDA and SimNIBS):
 ### Segmentation and meshing of the whole head:
 The T1w MRI is processed by the SimNIBS software  which gives as output a tetrahedral volumetric mesh with 6 homogeneous and isotropic compartments: scalp, skull, eyes, cerebrospinal fluid (CSF), gray matter and white matter.
 In particular, we utilize the function headreco with the option cat that leads to the use of SPM12.
 ### Segmentation of the lesion: